Desperate search for survivors after India glacier disaster

 Sajjad HUSSAIN, AFP

-Nair said rescuers were not giving up hope, believing that there were air pockets inside the tunnel, where the workers could still be alive.
+Giant floodlights lit up one entrance late Monday as a huge excavator slowly extracted the sludge which rescuers then sifted through.

-Giant floodlights lit up one entrance late Monday as a huge excavator slowly worked its way through the sludge, carrying out huge piles, which rescuers then sifted through looking for survivors, or remains.
+Nearby, workers used heavy machinery to remove giant boulders from the road blocking the way to the second power plant, Rishi Ganga, where 35 people were missing.

-Nearby, workers used an excavator to try to remove giant boulders from the road blocking the way to the second power plant, the Rishi Ganga facility.
+The plant was obliterated and is now a wasteland thickly coated with viscous grey mud.
+At a nearby village, four bodies were recovered on Tuesday including that of a policeman.

-This was destroyed and was a wasteland covered with brown and grey slush, with a nearby concrete bridge swept away.
-At least 35 workers and locals were missing.
+Building projects crisscross highly-seismic Uttarakhand state despite warnings from scientists about the impact on its ecologically fragile hills and valleys.

 - 'Don't let go' -

-One of those who made it out of the tunnel was Rajesh Kumar, 28, who together with others clung to scaffolding rods in the tunnel for four hours before the water level fell and they were able to escape.
+One of those who made it out was Rajesh Kumar, 28, who together with others clung to scaffolding rods in the tunnel for four hours before the water level fell and they were able to escape.

 Hundreds of workers toiled all night and by morning had cleared their way 120 metres into the tunnel